bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Clear
+- Partly Cloudy
-- 49% humidity
+- 55% humidity
 - 3 mph wind
-- 0% cloud cover
+- 72% cloud cover
 - 31 AQI O3 🟩
 - 43 AQI PM2.5 🟩
 - 0.25 inches of rain and 0.01 inches of snow expected in the next 72 hours